 The Beef Center consists of 2 barns, 4 small pens with concrete feed bunks.
 The main barn is the center of operations for the Towne Farm.

 Fort Ellis

-The first off-campus facilities were built at Fort Ellis.
+The first off-campus facilities were built at Fort Ellis, just east of Bozeman.